Skip to Content

 IndustryAndTravel/Shutterstock

-Na Pali Coast State Wilderness Park, Kauai, is a stunningly beautiful place to visit.
-Located on the northwest shore of Kauai, it’s one of Hawaii’s most remote and pristine areas.
-An absolute gem.
+The Na Pali Coast State Wilderness Park is a stunningly beautiful place to visit and one of the best spots for a scenic hike through Hawaii’s unspoiled wilderness.
+Located on the northwest shore of Kauai, it’s one of Hawaii’s most secluded areas — there are no resorts, crowds, or bars to be found here.

 Stunning view at the entrance of Volcanoes National Park, one of the best places to visit in Hawaii